 But after we’re done with the homework nagging, chore wrangling and activity ferrying, how many minutes are left for plain old family fun — pinball, ping pong, pizza and the like?

 So here's a challenge to set aside the to-do list and plan some pure fun time with your kids: a parent-kid date in the month of love.
-Try one or all of these 10 old- and new-school ideas for outings around the Sound, which are awesome for for one-on-one time and work as family dates as well.
-Blast off!
+Try one or all of these 10 old- and new-school ideas for outings around the Sound, which are awesome for one-on-one time and work as family dates as well.

 1. Try a new film spot

-Families with older kids should check out Cinerama — when it re-opens later this year following renovations — which boasts rotating lobby exhibits (Star Wars costumes!), reserved seating and cool concessions.
-More fun flick picks include Pacific Science Center IMAX shows; Seattle’s Central Cinema (try Cartoon Happy Hour on Thursdays); Mommy & Me screenings on Thursday mornings at luxe Lincoln Square Cinemas; or the charming Tacoma Grand Cinema, which offers a classic movie series on Tuesday nights and a free Family Flick on the third Saturday of each month.
+Families with older kids should check out Cinerama — when it re-opens later this year following renovations — which boasts rotating lobby exhibits (Star Wars costumes), reserved seating and legendary chocolate popcorn!
+More fun flick picks include Pacific Science Center IMAX shows; Seattle’s Central Cinema (try Cartoon Happy Hour on Thursdays); Mommy & Me screenings Thursday mornings at luxe Lincoln Square Cinemas; or The Grand Cinema, a charming Tacoma spot offering Wednesday morning baby- and sensory-friendly showings, plus a free Family Flick on the third Saturday of each month.

 A surefire way of engaging the most jaded tween or teen, arcades offer a chance for kids and parents to show and share favorite games.
-Head to one of Full Tilt’s five locations for pinball games, Pac-Man and some of the best ice cream in town; the Seattle Pinball Museum in the Chinatown–International District (ID) for a trip down pinball history lane (and more than 50 games); or Dorky’s Arcade in Tacoma for retro pinball and video games, plus classic eats (and the best name ever!).
+Head to one of Full Tilt’s five locations for pinball games, Pac-Man and some of the best ice cream in town; the Seattle Pinball Museum in the Chinatown–International District for a trip down pinball history lane (and more than 50 games); or Dorky’s Arcade in Tacoma for retro pinball and video games, plus classic eats (and the best name ever!).
 An outing to Living Computers Museum + Labs features arcade games, an '80s living room set up, complete with retro games plugged into the TV, and plenty of other hands-on fun.

-Don’t wait for summer to ponder questions of space, time and whether asteroids are soon to demolish Earth (my son’s recent question).
-The latest addition to our local galaxy of planetariums is the Science Dome, a digital planetarium at Lakewood’s Pierce College, which offers three shows every Saturday in its 58-seat auditorium.
-You can also visit the Jacobsen Observatory on the University of Washington campus (star viewing on first and third Wednesdays, April through October); Pacific Science Center’s Willard Smith Planetarium for multiple shows a day (they fill up quickly); or attend an outdoor monthly star party at Seattle’s Green Lake, Shoreline’s Paramount Park, Covington Community Park or other locations, hosted by the Seattle Astronomical Society.
+Don’t wait for summer to ponder questions of space, time and whether asteroids are soon to demolish Earth (a recent question from my son).
+Among our local galaxy of planetariums is the Pierce College Science Dome, a digital planetarium at Lakewood’s Pierce College, which offers three shows every Saturday in its 58-seat auditorium.
+You can also book a planetarium show at Bellevue College; head to Pacific Science Center’s Willard Smith Planetarium for multiple shows a day (they fill up quickly); or attend an outdoor monthly star party at Seattle’s Green Lake, Shoreline’s Paramount Park, Covington Community Park or other locations, hosted by the Seattle Astronomical Society.

 Recipe for a fab family night: Lace up a pair of four-wheeled skates (a.k.a. quads), wobble on to the vintage floor of a roller rink and hang on to each other for dear life.
 If you’re just beginning, try the affordable Friday family skate night at the Bitter Lake Community Center Annex in North Seattle or the Alki Community Center.
 Other hot spots include rinks such as Southgate Roller Rink (original home to the Rat City Rollergirls), Skate Tiffany's in Puyallup and larger rinks that offer speedier surfaces, such as Federal Way's Pattison’s West.
-Patrons of Lynnwood Bowl and Skate and Skateworld Tacoma (formerly Rollin' 253).
+Other great rinks include Lynnwood Bowl and Skate and Skateworld Tacoma (formerly Rollin' 253).
 Check online for a rink that participates in the awesome Kids Skate Free deal.

 You want to hike, or at least walk outside.
 Your kid likes technology and treasure.
-The win-win-win activity (and time-tested alternative to Pokémon Go) is geocaching, a GPS-driven hunt that you can do anywhere in the world, starting with (literally) your own backyard.
+The win-win-win activity is geocaching, a GPS-driven hunt that you can do anywhere in the world, starting with (literally) your own backyard.
 Our geocaching primer outlines basic caching etiquette and local starting points to get your family into the game, from a hike in old-growth forest on Whidbey Island to a history-driven cache hunt in Port Townsend.
 Want a lower-tech hunt?
-Try letterboxing, where you follow clues to a cached journal, in which you can participate in by searching for rocks or painting and planting your own.
+Try out this popular painted rock treasure hunt, which you can participate in by searching for rocks or painting and planting your own.
 At Tacoma Nature Center, check out the Agents of Discovery app for new missions coming up this spring.